VIDAKHOSHPEY22/Racing-car-game/CONTRIBUTING.md

 I'm VIDAKHOSHPEY22, the owner and maintainer of this repository.
 I started this project as a personal learning experience, and it has grown into something much bigger with help from contributors like you.

+Hello I am TheM1ddleM1n!
+I'm a maintainer of High Speed Racer.
+I started out with my PythonPrograms and my main readme and over time I got better at coding in general and helped lots of people start coding!

-## How to Contribute
+## How do I contribute?

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a PR (Pull Request)

-## What I'm Looking For
+## What I'm looking for

 - Bug fixes and performance improvements
-- New features (power-ups, new obstacles, multiplayer?)
+- New features
 - Documentation improvements
 - Translation to other languages
 - Testing on different systems